Skip to main content

 Jeffrey Schroeder

-Jeffrey Schroeder is a Product Manager at HighByte, focused on market research, competitive analysis, and ecosystem integration strategy.
-He is an accomplished technologist based out of Detroit, Michigan who brings more than a decade of experience in technology leaderships roles in the automotive and discrete manufacturing industries to his role as Product Manager at HighByte.
-Jeffrey received a Bachelor of Science in Mathematics and Economics from Oakland University in Rochester, Michigan.
+Jeffrey Schroeder is a Product Manager at HighByte, focused on guiding the company’s product strategy.
+His areas of responsibility include market research, product positioning, product roadmap, and ecosystem integration strategy.
+Jeffrey is an experienced technologist who brings more than a decade in technology leadership roles in the automotive and discrete manufacturing industries to his role at HighByte, offering deep domain expertise and perspectives on information technology, operations, and management for industrial organizations.
+Jeffrey received a Bachelor of Science in Mathematics and Economics from Oakland University.

 One of the most common concerns I hear regarding the Unified Namespace (UNS) is the architecture lacks the versatility needed to address diverse downstream data consumers.